This article was a collaboration written by Jeanette Kimszal, RDN, NLC & Heidi Moretti, RDN, MS, LN

 Cumin has iron, calcium, magnesium, B1, and phosphorus.
 It helps with immunity and digestion.
-It is typically used in curry and taco seasoning.
-I like to add it to everything from eggs to salad dressings.

 Basil is a great herb to cook with.
 It offers vitamin K, manganese, and copper.
 These nutrients will help with blood clotting, thyroid function, calcium absorption, and metabolism of fats and carbs.
 Use it in sauces, stews, bakes, and sautés.

-So instead use veggies and spices for an extra dose of antioxidants with using with our recipe ideas:
+Use veggies and spices in your holiday dishes for an extra dose of antioxidants.
+Here are some recipe ideas: